Navigating large or complex XML documents can be difficult, so to address this a number of navigation aids have been added to all of the XML editors.

 If your XML Schema extends into multiple XSD documents, for example where more than one namespace is being used, you can navigate between these documents directly from the Global Component Locator.

 The Global Component Locator allows you to navigate an XML Schema defined in multiple XSD documents.

-The Liquid XML Studio interface provides an interaction model that reflects the tree-structured nature of XML data.
+The Liquid Studio interface provides an interaction model that reflects the tree-structured nature of XML data.
 The need to navigate source code in a linear fashion is dramatically reduced through the Design View, Document Outline and Breadcrumbs, with the Global Component Locator providing an additional level of structural navigation for XML Schema.
 These utilities present a contextual navigation model that stays in sync with your editing tasks, making any part of your data accessible in as few clicks as possible.
 The UI is designed with typical XML development activities in mind, striking a balance between visibility and relative simplicity, providing quick navigation links that are continuously relevant to your current task.